MarimeGui/Ssh_Auto_Ban/README.md

  - Download the script
  - Configure the script by changing the user definable variables
  - Add a systemd service to make this script run on boot

+An example service file is provided for convenience.